muxi-ai/cli/docs/plan-config-memory.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [⚙] Configure Memory                                    MUXI │
 │──────────────────────────────────────────────────────────────│
-│ ℹ Memory enables agents to remember context and information. │ │ Working memory is always on.
+│ Memory enables agents to remember context and information.   │ │ Working memory is always on.
 Persistent memory needs a DB.   │ ╰──────────────────────────────────────────────────────────────╯
 ```